apache/drill/_docs/data-sources-and-file-formats/040-parquet-format.md

 ``SELECT CONVERT_FROM(timestamp_field, 'TIMESTAMP_IMPALA') as timestamp_field FROM `dfs.file_with_timestamp.parquet`;``

 Because INT96 is supported for reads only, you cannot use the TIMESTAMP_IMPALA as a data type argument with CONVERT_TO.

+You can convert a SQL TIMESTAMP to VARBINARY using the CAST function, but the resultant VARBINARY is not the same as the INT96.
+For example, create a Drill table after reading an INT96 and converting some data to a timestamp.

+`CREATE TABLE t2(c1) AS SELECT CONVERT_FROM(created_ts, 'TIMESTAMP_IMPALA') FROM t1 ORDER BY 1 LIMIT 1;`

+t1.created_ts is an INT96 (or Hive/Impala timestamp) , t2.created_ts is a SQL timestamp.
+These types are not comparable--you cannot use a condition like t1.created_ts = t2.created_ts.

 ### SQL Types to Parquet Logical Types
 Parquet also supports logical types, fully described on the [Apache Parquet site](https://github.com/Parquet/parquet-format/blob/master/LogicalTypes.md).
 Embedded types, JSON and BSON, annotate a binary primitive type representing a JSON or BSON document.
 The logical types and their mapping to SQL types are: